Philippe Gaulier: Pedagogy

-Gaulier has a 'legendarily terrifying teaching style.'
-Utilizing a direct method of communication to his students, he teaches via negativa, and is known for his intentionally insulting feedback.
-Former student John Wright of theatre company Told by An Idiot has described his teaching as "open-heart surgery without anaesthetic."
-Gaulier has said himself that he directly tells underperforming students that they should not be actors, giving them a choice between changing or leaving his school.
-This has equally received praise from his students; Sacha Baron Cohen described him in 2001 as "brutally honest," but also said that he "was so lacking in pretension that he made acting what it should be, which is fun."
-A Facebook group called "Philippe Gaulier Hit Me With a Stick" collected instances of these insults, including "you sound like overcooked spaghetti in a pressure cooker,” and “you are a very good clown for my grandmother."
+Gaulier had a "legendarily terrifying teaching style" according to The Telegraph.
+Utilizing a direct method of communication to his students, he taught via negativa, and was known for his intentionally insulting feedback.
+Gaulier used a drum to cue performers on and off the stage.
+Former student John Wright of theatre company Told by An Idiot has described his teaching as "open-heart surgery without anaesthetic".
+Gaulier said himself that he directly told underperforming students that they should not be actors, giving them a choice between changing or leaving his school.
+Sacha Baron Cohen described him in 2001 as "brutally honest", but also said that he "was so lacking in pretension that he made acting what it should be, which is fun".
+A Facebook group called "Philippe Gaulier Hit Me With a Stick" collected instances of these insults, including "You sound like overcooked spaghetti in a pressure cooker" and "You are a very good clown for my grandmother."
 These insults have been described as being able to dismantle the students' egotism, and as helping to build character.

-In 2020, after meeting several of Gaulier's former women students who did not think they were good, Gaulier's former student turned clown teacher Deanna Fleysher wrote that his style did not work for many people, especially those who are marginalised and women, and that it was "macho, abusive, bootcamp-style sadism befitting frat houses and old-school military training."
-Gaulier has since rejected this, and argued that his teaching works equally well with women, his criticism is "a game between the teacher and the student," and that his classes were still full.
-Others have praised Gaulier's for playing a "demon" character in his classes.
+In 2020, after meeting several of Gaulier's former women students who did not think they were good, Gaulier's former student turned clown teacher Deanna Fleysher wrote that his style did not work for many people, especially those who are marginalised and women, and that it was "macho, abusive, bootcamp-style sadism befitting frat houses and old-school military training".
+Gaulier rejected this later, arguing that his teaching worked equally well with women, that his criticism was "a game between the teacher and the student", and that his classes were still full.
+In 2026, Simon McBurney wrote that Gaulier's teaching technique created a dynamic where, "he was the teacher, you were the pupils", explaining "the relationship of power was offered as a structure to be undermined and shattered with laughter".
+Others praised Gaulier's for playing a "demon" character in his classes.
 Arab Muslim actor Randa Sayed said that in one lesson he told her to "Get off [stage] you Muslim slut"; she said that he did this in recognition of and to externalise the risks and dangers she would face as a Muslim performer, and that she had "never experienced more love from any teacher than Gaulier".
-He has said that "now we have to be politically correct but I’ve never been politically correct.
+He said that "we have to be politically correct but I've never been politically correct.
 I love to say horrible things – I get that from my mother.
-She was from Spain and the Spanish have a black humour.
-They say “fuck you” to many people, the Spanish."
+She was from Spain and the Spanish have a black humor.
+They say 'fuck you' to many people, the Spanish."